undeadinu/minimal-mistakes/_posts/2017-01-01-visualisations-with-memory.md

   - cognitive zoom
 ---

-*The challenge of visualising configurations of correspondence networks that retained ‘memories’ of past states through a case study of the ego-network of a single significant individual in the early Republic of Letters, Desiderius Erasmus.*
+*Visualising correspondence networks that retained ‘memories’ of past states through a case study of the ego-network of Desiderius Erasmus.*

 **Project Leader:** Howard Hotson